 The rotor of the motor is a permanent magnet having 8 pairs of North-South Pole.

 The internal construction of the 28BYJ-48 stepper motor is such that it creates a total of 32 poles.
 As shown in the above diagram blue coil creates 8 poles shown as 8 rectangles of blue colour, similarly, all other coils pink, yellow, and orange coil create 8 poles each.
-Hence a total of 32 poles are made.
+Hence a total of 32 poles are created.
 Therefore, the total number of steps to complete one rotation of 360 degrees is 32.

 When one coil is energized the 8 pairs of poles of rotor align themselves with the 8 magnetic poles of that coil.
 Similarly, when another coil is energized, the rotor aligns itself with the newly created magnetic field.